 A life care plan formally establishes the basis for future care needs and costs, particularly in cases of severe disability due to a catastrophic injury or illness.
 A life care plan provides a systematic and dynamic needs-based assessment of future health-care costs.
-The main issues from the standpoint of a physician life care planner are:
+The main issues from the standpoint of a life care planner are:

 - the examinee’s clinical condition,